-- 1. YELLOW (like the sun) positive and GREEN (like the earth) negative leads are coiled near the battery breaker buss bar area and again at a location in the roof.
+YELLOW (like the sun) positive and GREEN (like the earth) negative leads are coiled near the battery breaker buss bar area and again at a location in the roof.
 The battery buss bar is located behind the sofa on front lounge models, and next to the battery compartment.
 Battery cables will run to this bar.
-The roof location is marked with a lable on the roof and a hole must be drilled to access them and pull them for an after market installation.
-The wires from the solar panel are connected to the positive and negative wires (yellow and green) of the pre-wire system. - 2.
-A Cat 5 patch cord for the solar panel display runs from the battery buss bar to an area just below the CatCon monitor display.
+Please contact your dealer for the roof wire location, a hole must be drilled to access them and pull them for an after market installation.
+The wires from the solar panel are connected to the positive and negative wires (yellow and green) of the pre-wire system.

+2. A Cat 5 patch cord for the solar panel display runs from the battery buss bar to an area just below the CatCon monitor display.
 The Cat 5 wire is plugged into the display panel.